TStephanov/SoftUni-Courses/README.md

 It is a repository where all of my code written tasks for Software University are stored.

-Each task solution, will have it's instructions in separate file(most often, .docs).
+Each task solution, will have it's instructions in separate file(most often, .docx).